-Vagifem contains estradiol, a bioidentical form of estrogen produced naturally by the ovaries.
+Vagifem contains estradiol, a bioidentical form of oestrogen produced naturally by the ovaries.
 As women approach menopause, the amount of oestrogen produced by the ovaries begins to decrease, leading to symptoms such as hot flushes and night sweats, mood swings, irregular periods and vaginal problems.
 The estradiol in Vagifem works locally, supplementing oestrogen levels in the vaginal region to reduce the impact of dryness, irritation, inflammation and tightness, discomfort or pain during sex, spotting, and recurrent UTI.

 The active ingredient in Vagifem is estradiol hemihydrate (10 micrograms).